MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 1. Connect to the **Client 1 VM** and browse to Microsoft Purview Portal (https://compliance.microsoft.com/) as **MOD Administrator**.

 2. In the left navigation of the Microsoft Purview Portal, select **Data lifecycle management**.
+From the drop down select **Microsoft 365**.

 3. On the **Data lifecycle management** page, under **Retention** policies tab, select +New retention policy to add new Retention Policy.